7-day support: 8 AM - 5PM ET

 Antennas are one of the marvelous tools that enable our modern life.
 Most of us have at least one with us constantly, in our phone or tablet.
 We rely on them pretty much everywhere – at home, in the office, at the airport or hotel and in a bar or restaurant.

-Antennas help bring to us our TV and other video, as well as radio and other audio, information and entertainment, whether delivered by satellite, cellular network, over-the-air broadcast or streamed via wireless Internet.
+Device antennas and tower antennas help bring to us our TV and other video, as well as radio and other audio, information and entertainment, whether delivered by satellite, cellular network, over-the-air broadcast or streamed via wireless Internet.

 Yep, we rely heavily on antennas.